-* If you are a returning client, you may call the main number and ask to speak directly to your case worker, or, if you get our voicemail message, dial the 3-digit extension of your case worker.
-If you are a returning client and do not know who your case worker is, please call the main number.
-If your call is not answered immediately, please leave a voice message and we will return your call as soon as possible.
+If you are a current client, call our main number and ask for your caseworker, or listen to the recorded message and dial the extension of your caseworker.
+If you are a current client and do not know who your caseworker is, please call our main number and leave a message.
+We will return your phone call as soon as possible.

 At this time, Hogar is not accepting the following types of new cases: Asylum, Detention, or Labor Certification.
 However, Hogar maintains contact with other legal service providers who are able to assist with these types of cases.
 Please click on the appropriate link below to find contact information for one or more of these providers.:

 Individuals may check the status of their pending application by going to the USCIS website.
 The only information you will need to enter is your application receipt number (13 characters long starting with three letters).
 Applicants may also speak with a Customer Service representative by calling the National Customer Service Center at 1 800-375-5283.

 Once a case has been submitted to USCIS, you can discover how long your case will take to be processed.
 Processing dates are estimates made by USCIS based on their current caseload.
 They are dependent on the type of case you have and which center received your application.
 Make sure you have all this information when you visit the USCIS website.

 A "priority date" refers to the initial date an immigration petition was filed.
 Each month, the US Department of State releases a Visa Bulletin listing the priority dates of the applications that are currently being processed.
 A person’s priority date may be current based on their visa category and their country of birth.
 To see if your priority date is current, please visit the website of the US Department of State.